MTG/freesound/_docs/api/source/resources.rst

 This resource allows you to describe a previously uploaded audio file.
 This method requires :ref:`oauth-authentication`.
 Note that after a sound is described, it still needs to be processed and moderated by the team of Freesound moderators, therefore it will not yet appear in Freesound.
-You can obtain a list of sounds uploaded and described by the user logged in using OAuth2 but still pending processing and moderation using the :ref:`sound-pending-moderation` resource.
+You can obtain a list of sounds uploaded and described by the user logged in using OAuth2 but still pending processing and moderation using the :ref:`sound-pending-uploads` resource.

 Request parameters